sage-code/maj/alphabet.md

 **accent:**

 Maj words have a constant accent.
-Usually the first vowel in a word is a bit stronger then the other vowels.
-This can be changed if the vowel has an accent over it.
-In this case only one vowel can have an accent.
-It becomes a bit stronger than the normal tone.
+When word start with a consonant, the first vowel in a word is a bit stronger then the other vowels.
+When word start with a vowel, the second vowel is geting the accent, except when there is no second vowel.
+Than there is no accent since only one vowel is present.

-* Grave accent can be used to stress a letter: {à è ì ò ù};
-* Letter "h" is read "ə" but it can not have an accent;

 ## Consonants